Accommodation COVID-19 FAQs

 The university has committed to starting the September semester/block on time, as planned, and we do not envisage a late start.
 In the unlikely event of a delayed start to the term, we will amend the Licence to Occupy (contract) in line with the new semester/block dates.

-We understand that circumstances can sometimes change and we have extended the acceptance period to 7 days so that you have a full week to decide whether to accept any offer of university-owned accommodation made to you.
+We understand that circumstances can sometimes change.
+We have extended the acceptance period to 3 days so that you have a full week to decide whether to accept any offer of university-owned accommodation made to you.

-Please note that partner halls will have their own booking and cancellation policies.
+Please note that partner accommodation will have their own booking and cancellation policies.

-As standard, we have 3 installment dates which are timed to coincide with student loans being paid to students – 1st October, 15th January, 30th April.
+As standard, we have three instalment dates which are timed to coincide with student loans being paid to students – 1 October 2020, 15 January 2021, and 30 April 2021.
 Individual payment plans can be arranged upon request.
 Please email firstname.lastname@example.org for help.

-The policies outlined in these FAQs, our webpages and our Licence to Occupy (contract) apply to ALL students regardless of:
+The policies outlined in these FAQs, our webpages and our Licence to Occupy (contract) apply to ALL students in university-owned accommodation regardless of: